As an Amazon Associate I earn from qualifying purchases. All claims are strictly my personal opinion.

 Best Premium Orbital Sander for Stairs

-The Bosch ROS65VC-6 is the premium orbital option on this list ā and it’s the natural orbital companion to the Bosch OS50VC sheet sander above if you want to run a full Bosch setup.
-The 6″ pad is larger than most 5″ orbitals on stairs, which speeds up coverage on wider open treads.
-Variable speed, Bosch’s excellent vibration management, ergonomic dual-grip design, and outstanding dust collection all come as standard ā this is a truly refined machine that will last a lifetime of use.
+The Bosch GEX34-6N is the premium orbital option on this list ā and it’s the natural companion to the Bosch OS50VC sheet sander if you want to run a full Bosch setup.
+The 6″ pad is larger than most 5″ orbitals, which speeds up coverage on wider open treads significantly.
+Its sander/polisher flexible design combines a pad that both orbits and rotates, while the multi-hole pattern means it’s compatible with virtually any brand of sandpaper on the market.
+The integral pad-dampening system helps prevent swirl marks for a consistently fine finish, and the rugged die-cast aluminum gear housing with exclusive dual-bearing pad mount eliminates wobble and vibration for a longer service life.
+This is a truly refined machine that will last a lifetime of use.

-6″ pad ā faster coverage on wider stair treads
+- ā 6″ pad ā faster coverage on wider stair treads

-ā Round pad still requires a detail sander for corners
+- ā Round pad still requires a detail sander for corners

-ā 6″ body is less nimble in very confined stair spaces
+- ā 6″ body is less nimble in very confined stair spaces

-Detail Sanders for Stairs
+Best Detail Sanders for Stairs Reviews

 A detail sander isn’t optional on a staircase ā it’s the tool that determines whether the job is truly finished or just mostly finished.
 The tight corners where tread meets riser, the edges along the stringer, the sections around balusters, any profile on the nosing ā these are exactly the spots a detail sander was designed for, and where every other tool on this list reaches its limit.
-There’s only one detail sander I recommend:

 BLACK+DECKER BDEMS600 Mouse Detail Sander